ABOUT MILES ATKINS

 Atkins and his wife, Kim, relocated to Mooresville in 1997.
 They have a daughter, Rett, and a son, Liam.

-According to the National League of Cities, the following are specific responsibilities of mayor:
+According to the National League of Cities, the following are specific responsibilities of the mayor:

 - Chair governing body meetings, which includes paying attention to parliamentary procedures, and ensuring the accomplishment of desired outcomes